 Third Route: Become A Fellow Of The Chartered Institute Of Legal Executives While Working In The Legal Profession

-The third route for how to become a solicitor is an option for candidates who do not have a degree to become a qualified solicitor.
+The third route for how to become a solicitor is an option for candidates who do not have a degree to become qualified solicitors.
 Qualifying as a Chartered Institute of Legal Executives (CILEx) solicitor has several requirements.

 First, you need to complete the CILEx “academic stage” of training.
 Specifically, this includes passing ten units of the CILEx Level 3 Professional Diploma in Law and Practice, and six units in the CILEx Level 6 Diploma in Law and Practice.